-Some side effects of amlodipine / valsartan may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for amlodipine / valsartan may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to amlodipine / valsartan: oral tablet

 Check with your doctor immediately if any of the following side effects occur while taking amlodipine / valsartan:More common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet